tarwn/lessthandot-hugo/blogs/content/posts/2016-11-25-csv-file-to-api-using-azure-functions-csvaas.md

 #### Step 3A: CSV to JSON

-Create a new function with a trigger of type “External File Trigger”.
-I chose Dropbox as my input and blob storage as my output, using the same “{name}” token in both names so that my incoming CSV file will generate a matching named JSON file in my output.
+Create a new function with a trigger of type "External File Trigger".
+I chose Dropbox as my input and blob storage as my output, using the same "{name}" token in both names so that my incoming CSV file will generate a matching named JSON file in my output.

 Lastly, write some code to convert the CSV to JSON.
 I used a nuget package, so I added a project.json to specify my dependencies: